User Manual

 5.3 Basic Mode - Dobby

-QRcodeLab - online qr generator - Dobby user mode settingsThis user mode is the simplest way to define your QR code design.
+QRcodeLab - online qr generator - Dobby user mode settingsThis user mode is the easiest way to define the design your QR code: all the tools are defined in a single folding area.

 5.4 Intermediate Mode - Padawan